-That is my own personal hell and the real reason why I cancelled the big wedding we had planned in the summer of 2015.
+That has been my own personal hell and the real reason why I cancelled the big wedding we had planned in the summer of 2015.
 It was going to be the wedding of my dreams… but my dreams weren’t strong enough for such a joyous occasion.
 I wanted to blame it on circumstance and other people but it was my own old ghost that had come back to haunt me.

-I was always told how good I was at coping – especially in my early 40’s, after I lost a baby at 15 weeks, was abandoned by the baby’s father and nearly killed myself.
+I was always told how good I was at coping – especially in my early 40s after I lost a baby at 15 weeks, was abandoned by the baby’s father, and nearly killed myself.
 Once again, I was ‘clinically depressed‘ and put on meds.
 But I was oh so good at coping, so I got myself off the antidepressants as quickly as possible because they literally killed the one thing I did have going for me, my creativity.

 - Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares.